 What's Stem Cell Therapy?

-Stem Cell Therapy is an exciting state-of-the-art procedure which takes advantage of our bodies natural ability to heal itself.
-Amniotic or adult stem cells have the unique ability to transform and mimic other cells in our body.
+Bone Marrow/UCT therapy is an exciting state-of-the-art procedure which takes advantage of our bodies natural ability to heal itself.
+Bone Marrow stem cells have the unique ability to transform and mimic other cells in our body.
 These stem cells can be found in various tissues and are naturally alert and ready to repair injuries when they occur.
-Over the past 20 years, advancements in medicine allow doctors to use stems cells as a key element in regenerative medicine therapies.
+Over the past 20 years, advancements in medicine have allowed doctors to use stems cells as a key element in regenerative medicine therapies.

 Stem Cell Therapy Benefits

-Patients can benefit from stem cell therapy.
+Patients can benefit from bone marrow therapy.
 The procedure’s advantages include:

 - Non-surgical procedure